sneidenfernandes/DataViz/readme.md

-This repostitory contains all the Data Visualisation Exercises/ Exercises I've done using Tableau.
+This repostitory contains all the Data Visualisation Exercises/Projects I've done using Tableau.